 tl;dv is a popular AI meeting assistant that can record, transcribe, and summarize your meetings for free.
 It works by joining your meetings via popular video conferencing platforms like Zoom, Google Meet, and MS Teams

-One of the great things about tl;dv is the ability to create custom meeting note templates.
-Essentially, you can instruct tl;dv’s AI on how you’d like to see your notes formatted and structured.
+With tl;dv, you can create custom meeting note templates.
+This allows you to instruct tl;dv’s AI on how you’d like to see your notes formatted and structured.
 This allows you to create effective meeting notes, regardless of the situation.

 Custom Meeting Templates tl;dv

-If you’re looking to transcribe a meeting to keep track of your sales calls, tl;dv is a fantastic tool to help you.
-It has a speaker analytics dashboard so you can monitor your sales team performance and check that they’re accurately following your sales scripts
+If you’re looking to transcribe a meeting to keep track of your sales calls, it’s a good idea to choose a tool that has a speaker analytics dashboard so you can monitor your sales team performance and check how accurately they’re following your sales scripts. tl;dv has this exact dashboard.
+This is something that Fireflies, Tactiq, and Otter do not offer, though you can look into Gong, Modjo, or Avoma for similar sales-focused features.

-As a sales manager, you can also generate recurring reports to receive regular updates that cover desired topics over a number of calls at once.
+As a sales manager, you can also use tl;dv to generate recurring reports to receive regular updates that cover desired topics over a number of calls at once.
 For example, you can receive a weekly report that covers all your sales reps’ calls that contain objections relating to price.
 You set the frequency.
 You set the topic. tl;dv synthesizes your team’s calls and provides a detailed report complete with timestamps so you can skip to the important bits.
+Of all the other tools listed so far, only Gong has this feature, but you’ll be paying a premium for it.

 Best Practices for Meeting Transcription